MBCstudio/Space-Invader-Simple-Game/README.md

 ---

 This ensures that anyone using your code is aware of the need to update image paths.
-Let me know if there's anything else you'd like to add!